teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 ### Is synthetic data truly necessary to improve classification performance, or can conventional data augmentation methods achieve similar gains?

 The first series of classification experiments aimed to determine whether traditional data balancing strategies could effectively improve melanoma classification, or if a synthetic hyperspectral dataset would be necessary to achieve better performance—especially for underrepresented classes.
-Experiments were performed in total using the **DenseNet201** architecture trained from scratch.
-Among them, representative runs are detailed below.
-These tests compared different balancing strategies—Focal Loss, Batch Regularization, and their combination—against a baseline trained with no balancing method.
+Experiments were performed in total using the **DenseNet201** architecture trained from scratch and synthetic images were obtained through FastGAN architecture.
+These experiments compared different balancing strategies—Focal Loss, Batch Regularization, and their combination—against a baseline trained with no balancing method.

 The baseline model performed well, achieving 0.8852 F1 and 0.6429 specificity, and it remained the best result among all experiments that used only real data.
 Real-data augmentations and balancing strategies did not outperform the baseline.
 Batch Regularization and Focal Loss reduced either F1-score or specificity, and their combination produced the weakest results.
 Even extensive augmentations such as rotation, equalization, normalization, and flipping reached only 0.8667 F1, slightly below the baseline.